- Best travel time

 South Korea is a modern and civilized country.
 They have modern medical facilities and doctors, certainly, those in major cities, are able to speak and understand English.
 It may be more difficult to find English-speaking doctors in more rural areas.

-Treatments can be expensive and for this reason, we strongly advise on taking out travel insurance.
+Treatments can be expensive and for this reason, we strongly advise taking out travel insurance.

 Insurers often only operate in certain countries and those operating in multiple countries oftentimes use different policies in each country.

-Thanks to our travels we got to know two popular travel insurance available to people worldwide.
+Thanks to our travels we got to know Safetywing a popular travel insurance company available to people worldwide.

 Here’s a recent example to prove this.
 The COVID-19 pandemic was completely excluded by most travel policies but Safetywing covered the first 10 days giving you ample time to stop your trip and return home safely.